-Even if the accounting team spearheads all things depreciation, small- and medium-sized business owners should familiarize themselves with the basics of depreciation and understand how it impacts asset values and company financial statements.
+Even if the accounting team spearheads all things depreciation, small and midsize business owners should familiarize themselves with the basics of depreciation and understand how it impacts asset values and company financial statements.

 What is depreciation?